-- Understand the limits of their training and consider the next steps (CSA 2, level 1 professional).
+- Understand the limits of their training and consider the next steps (AST 2, level 1 professional).

-- Day 1 : Most of the training will take place in class, bring comfortable clothes for the interior, you will also go outside.
+- Day 1 : Most of the training will take place in a classroom and you should bring comfortable clothing for indoors and all your outdoor clothing.

 - Day 2 and 3 : You will spend the majority of these days outdoors, in the mountains, to familiarize yourself with avalanche safety equipment, travel and some search and rescue techniques.

-- Avalanche safety equipment such as DVA, shovel and probe will be loaned to you for the duration of the course.
+- Avalanche safety equipment such as Transceiver, shovel and probe will be loaned to you for the duration of the course.
 Any loss or damage will require replacement, at your expense.

 - All class material (book, leaflets, cards) will be given to you on the first day of training.

 - You must plan a lunch for the 3 days

 - Bring a pen, notebook and a computer or telephone to share information with you.

 - Bring your backcountry ski/splitboard/snowshoe equipment for trips on the second and third day.
 If you don't have one, we offer rental.
 Personal Equipment List Reminder